Why mass-transit transport – BRT buses and MTR trains – are necessary for large cities.

 One additional feature will be provision of free public WiFi service through 192 hotspots in three Punjab cities running Metro buses including Metro stations.
 PTCL is managing this WiFi service.

 Then comes Karachi’s 21.7km Green Line Metro bus service (BRT) at a cost of Rs 24.6 billion through a federal grant.
-The construction work has hit many snags, with half of civil works now complete.
+The construction work has hit many snags, with much of civil works from Surjani Town to Guru Mandir now complete by May 2018.

-Green Line is set to start service by end of 2017, which is unlikely.
+Green Line is set to start service by August of 2018, although there are snags on who will operate it.
 Nearly 350,000 passengers will use the service daily through 25 bus stations.

 Green Line in Karachi (population: 15 million) is likely to be followed by 26km Yellow Line Metro bus service (BRT), a Sindh government project, at a cost of Rs 14.4 billion.

 The Yellow Line will be financed by a Chinese loan (70 percent) and built by a Chinese firm, CUEC.
-It was planned to start service by end of 2018, which in quite unlikely.
+It has yet to start constructing.
 About 150,000 passengers will use the service daily through 24 bus stations.

 Karachi to be 7th largest megacity by 2030: UN